HAHAYOUDEAD/PastimeReading/README.md

 ## Latest update!
 - Squares are no more!
-The book now supports at least 35 most used(according to wiki) languages, including, but not limited to: Farsi, Hebrew, Hindi, Japanese and Greek
+The book now [supports](https://youtu.be/4JzFo4MwpfQ) at least 35 most used(according to wiki) languages, including, but not limited to: Farsi, Hebrew, Hindi, Japanese and Greek
 - RTL language support!
-Book can now be changed to open from right side(check the settings)
+Book can now be changed to open from right side(check the settings).
+This could not be done without the amazing [pnarimani](https://github.com/pnarimani)'s unity [plugin](https://github.com/pnarimani/RTLTMPro).
 - New bookcover!
 Not as low-detail as previous ones, and looks pretty cool I think...

 ## Pastime Reading